ePages-de/epages-devportal/_posts/2017/2017-10-19-when-i-learnt-that-unicorns-sell-vegan-condoms-in-bags-of-chips.md

 Markus was all over the place, throwing bags (of chips!) with condoms to the crowd, telling crazy stories about how they bond with their community, and resellers.
 He even motivated the audience to ask questions.
-Teaser: the last questioner received a - let's say - gift box with condoms {% emoji smile %}.
+Teaser: the last questioner received a - let's say - gift box with condoms 😊.
 You can imagine how many people asked questions, can you?

 Some phrases that made me think: